Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Methods

 In every case, the simulation is run for 32 cycles of the lowest-frequency forcing.
-The lift force is computed by integrating the pressure data over the surface of the airfoil.
-The first unsteady-forcing period is rejected from these data to remove start-up effects, and the remaining cycles are phase-averaged over the least common multiple of the two oscillation periods.
-The equivalent theoretical lift profile is obtained by computing values for the theoretical lift curve over the least common multiple of the two forcing periods.
+The lift force is computed by integrating pressure over the airfoil surface and the first unsteady-forcing period is rejected from these data to remove start-up effects.
+The remaining cycles are phase-averaged over the least common multiple of the two forcing periods and the equivalent theoretical lift profile is obtained by computing values for the theoretical lift curve over this interval.
 For cases where the frequencies are not identical, this leads to a long-period response driven by the beat frequency of the linearly superposed forcings.
-The phase-averaged LES results are displayed with uncertainty intervals corresponding to one standard deviation about the mean; these represent the cycle-to-cycle variability of the lift force across all simulated cycles.
+The phase-averaged simulation results are displayed with uncertainty intervals corresponding to one standard deviation about the mean; these represent the cycle-to-cycle variability of the lift force across all simulated cycles.

-The RMS of the phase-averaged lift profile is taken to represent the amplitude of the unsteady lift response, and the phase is obtained from the argument of the frequency corresponding to the least-common-multiple forcing period, given by a fast Fourier transform.
-The effective angle of attack is computed from the specified gust and oscillation kinematics of each case using Equation \ref{eqn:AoA_calculation}, and the corresponding quasi-steady lift amplitude is interpolated from a steady lift polar obtained from simulations of the airfoil in steady flow at angles of attack between $0^\circ$ and $15^\circ$, as shown below in Figure \ref{fig:polar}.
-The lift phase is referenced to the phase of the effective angle of attack, where we define a phase lag with respect to this reference as negative.
-The transfer-function normalization given in Equation \ref{eqn:h} thus accounts for the differences between the aerodynamic properties of the ideal thin airfoil assumed in the theoretical framework and the NACA-0012 profile used in simulations, allowing us to generalize the predictions of the theoretical framework to arbitrary aerodynamic sections.
+The RMS value of the phase-averaged lift profile provides the amplitude of the unsteady lift response, and the phase is obtained from the argument of the frequency corresponding to the least-common-multiple forcing period, given by a fast Fourier transform.
+The effective angle of attack is computed from the specified gust and oscillation kinematics of each case using Equation \ref{eqn:AoA_calculation}, and the corresponding quasi-steady lift amplitude is interpolated from a lift polar obtained from simulations of the airfoil in steady flow at angles of attack between $0^\circ$ and $15^\circ$.
+The lift phase is referenced to the phase of the effective angle of attack and a phase lag with respect to this reference is defined to be negative.
+The transfer-function normalization thus accounts for the differences between the aerodynamic properties of the ideal thin airfoil assumed in the theoretical framework and the simulated NACA-0012 profile, allowing us to generalize the predictions to arbitrary aerodynamic sections.